Red Sox vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Joe Musgrove (1-1) will take the mound for the Padres, his fifth start of the season.
+- Michael Wacha (4-1) will take to the mound for the Padres and make his ninth start of the season.

-- Musgrove will look to finish five or more innings for the third start in a row.
+- Wacha has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent